cvitter/YCSB-Riak-Binding/README.md

 Implement the Riak Client
 ----------------------------
-The following directions will help you get started with benchmarking Riak using the YCCB porject and Riak client.
+The following directions will help you get started with benchmarking Riak using the YCCB project and Riak client.

 1. Download the YCSB project from https://github.com/brianfrankcooper/YCSB and extract the contents onto the machine, or machines, you plan to execute the project from. <b>Note</b>: YCSB requires Java and Maven.